-For class 1, the utility estimates show that low levels of water usage and carbon emissions are significantly positive.
-This means that respondents in this class prefer beef products with low water and carbon footprints.
-Medium water usage level was significantly negative.
-Also, high levels of water usage and carbon emission variables were significantly negative.
-This suggests that apart from low water and carbon footprint levels, respondents in this class will not prefer beef products with medium or high footprint estimates.
-This is confirmed by the status quo bias observed for the "none" option.
-The significantly negative coefficient estimate of "none" option implies that respondents in this class prefer to select one of the product options than to choose the "none" option.
+this class prefer to select one of the product options than to choose the "none" option.
 This class accounts for 46 % of the sampled respondents.
-The class membership estimates for this class reveal that having high levels of formal education, income, as well as subjective and objective knowledge on environmental sustainability, increases the likelihood of a particular respondent belonging to this class, relative to class three.
-Additionally, members of class one are likely to be aware of threats posed by climate changes through the department of water and sanitation campaigns.
+The class membership estimates for this class reveal that having high levels of formal education, income as well as subjective and objective knowledge on environmental sustainability increases the likelihood of a particular respondent belonging to this class, relative to class three.
+Additionally, members of class one are likely to be aware of threats posed by climate changes through the department of water and sanitations campaigns.
 They are also likely to trust food labelling regulatory bodies in South Africa.
 Members of this class are likely to be younger individuals, as indicated by the significantly negative coefficient of age variable.

 For the second class, the utility estimates for low levels of water usage and carbon emissions are significantly different from zero and positive.
-High levels of water usage and carbon emission variables are significantly negative; suggesting that members of this class have negative preferences for beef products with high water and carbon footprints.
-The status quo variable "none" is significantly different from zero and positive; implying that respondents in this class also prefer beef products without water and carbon footprint sustainability information.
+High levels of water usage and carbon emission variables are significantly negative.
+This suggests that members of this class have negative preferences for beef products with high water and carbon footprints.
+The status quo variable "none" is significantly different from zero and positive.
+This implies that respondents in this class also prefer beef products without water and carbon footprint sustainability information.

 Class two accounts for 35.10% of respondents.
 The class membership estimates for this segment indicate that respondents in this class are likely to be older females with low income, relative to class three members.
 Respondents in this class are less likely to trust food labelling regulatory bodies, relative to class three members.
-They are also less likely to report having high subjective and objective knowledge of environmental sustainability, compared with class three members.
+They are also less likely to report having high subjective and objective knowledge on environmental sustainability, compared with class three members.